patternleaf/udder/README.md

 * **Photons** enter the eyes of the audience and of the **lighting designer**.
 Thus the cycle is complete.

 Important points:
-* Udder has a **multithreaded** architecture, coupled by two concurrent queues.
+* Udder has a **multithreaded** architecture, coupled by two kinds of concurrent queues.
-* Data flows down **one** non-branching path, through the three linked stages of the pipeline.
+* If you're transmitting to just one OPC server, data flows down **one** non-branching path, through the three linked stages of the pipeline.
 * The ShowRunner processes commands and renders frames **asynchronously** with respect to incoming requests.
 * The OpcTransmitter broadcasts frames **asynchronously** with respect to the renderer.
 * You may optionally connect multiple output queues to multiple OpcTransmitters, to copy the show to multiple destinations independently.
 We used this to stream frames to both physical LED strips and a 3D visualizer simultaneously.
 Each transmitter runs in its own thread, with its own timing parameters.
+In this case, dataflow branches out at the second kind of concurrent queue.
+Each output gets its own queue.

 Udder Animation Architecture in a Nutshell